teachthenet/pycraft/lesson_2.md

 ```python
 while True:
 ```
 Next, we open a while loop.
 Note that this loop's condition is simply 'True'.
-This means it will continue executing, forever, until you manually kill it with cmd+C (or control+C).
-You can also close the terminal to kill it.
+This means it will continue executing, forever, until you manually kill it with control+C. You can also close the terminal to kill it.
 This is also called an infinite loop.

 -----------------